 How do I get the best cash-back rewards?

-The best cash-back rewards for you will depend on your spending habits and how you use your cash-back credit card.
-If the majority of your budget is focused in a few different categories (buying groceries, filling up your car’s gas tank), you’ll probably get the best value from a card with higher earnings in those categories.
-On the other hand, if you don’t want to worry about categories, you may find a flat cash-back card that earns 1.5% or 2% back on every purchase will be a much better value for you.
+The best cash-back rewards will depend on your spending habits and how you use your card.
+If most of your budget is focused on a few different categories (buying groceries, filling up your car’s gas tank), you’ll probably get the best value from a card with higher rates in those categories.
+On the other hand, if you don’t want to worry about categories, a flat cash-back card that earns 1.5% or 2% back on every purchase may be a much better value for you.

 Before you apply for a cash-back card, look at your overall spending and budget — and get realistic about how much you’re willing to do to maximize different spending categories.